igunduz/LLMRS/README.md

 The dataset is in *.json* format [here](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/).
 After downloading *Software* reviews and metadata, we ran [this script](https://github.com/igunduz/sofRec/blob/main/src/notebooks/00_parse_and_clean_data.ipynb) to get data ready for preprocessing.

 ### Generating additional features
 1. Licensing Fee is set to 80% of the minimum price in the software category.
-Llicensing fees could be similar in a particular software category and country.
+Licensing fees could be similar in a particular software category and country.

 2. Implementation Cost is set to 50% of the cost of the software.